If you do not pay your business rates/Business Improvement District (BID) levy overview

 The final notice means you have lost the right to pay by instalments and you must pay the balance in full within 7 days.
 If you do not pay your account in full within 7 days of the final notice being issued, then we will apply for a court summons and you are responsible for any extra costs.

-If you receive a court summons, this means that we have applied to the magistrates’ court for the legal power to take further action against you to recover unpaid business rates.
+If you receive a court summons, this means that we have applied to the magistrates’ court for the legal power to take further action against you to recover unpaid Business Rates/BID levy.
 At the hearing we will ask the court to grant us a liability order.
-This will allow us to recover your business rates debt in a variety of ways.
+This will allow us to recover your debt in a variety of ways.

 What we can do after a court hearing